Checklist: How to secure Google Workspace

 ❑ Enforce minimum session control

-To limit the risk of inappropriate access from sources like shared computers, it’s best practice to enforce minimum session controls which asks users to log in after a certain amount of time to ensure the person using the account is who they say they are.
+To limit the risk of inappropriate access from sources like shared computers, it is best practice to enforce minimum session controls.
+Minimum session controls asks users to log in after a certain amount of time to verify the person using the account is who they say they are.

 ❑ Review Less Secure Apps settings